 If you wish to report a claim or potential claim, please follow the instructions provided with your insurance company’s documentation, quoting your policy number or other reference given to you.
 Alternatively, if we need to be notified as well as (or instead of) your insurance company, we will have provided you with details (and a telephone number) at the time we sold you your policy and/or in the documentation you received from us.

 For some policies, insurers give us authority to act on their behalf in settling claims.
 In these circumstances, and in recognition of a potential conflict of interest, we will seek your permission for us to deal with such a claim.

-The Financial Services Authority ("FSA") is the independent watchdog that regulates financial services.
-We are authorised and regulated by them and you can check this by visiting the FSA’s website http://www.fsa.gov.uk/register
+The Financial Conduct Authority ("FCA") is an independent watchdog that regulates financial services.
+We are authorised and regulated by them and you can check this on the Financial Services Register by visiting the FCA’s website http://www.fsa.gov.uk/register

-/home.do or by contacting the FSA on 0845 606 1234.
+/home.do or by contacting the FCA on 0800 111 6768.
 Our permitted activities are recommending insurance policies (and in cases where we do not give a recommendation we will tell you); arranging insurance cover; dealing as agent and assisting with the administration and performance of policies – all in connection with general insurance.